cogstat/cogstat_website/best_practices_symposium/2019/index.md

 * Demonstration of software solutions that could make the analysis more efficient
 * Presentation of tutorials that introduce either new or older methods

-__Small group hands-on tutorials__ This year we introduce small group hands-on tutorials.
+__Small group hands-on tutorials__ This year, we introduce small group hands-on tutorials.
 Potential tutorials may be:
 * 60-120 minutes long
 * They may require participants to have their own computer with appropriate software installed on it
 * Participants will register separately for the tutorial sessions